Odesa: Sport

 The most popular sport in Odesa is football.
 The main professional football club in the city is FC Chornomorets Odesa, who play in the Ukrainian Premier League.
 Chornomorets play their home games at the Chornomorets Stadium, an elite-class stadium which has a maximum capacity of 34,164.
-The second football team in Odesa is FC Odesa.Basketball is also a prominent sport in Odesa, with BC Odesa representing the city in the Ukrainian Basketball League, the highest tier basketball league in Ukraine.
+The second football team in Odesa is FC Real Pharma Odesa, another team dissolved in 2013 was FC Odesa.Basketball is also a prominent sport in Odesa, with BC Odesa representing the city in the Ukrainian Basketball League, the highest tier basketball league in Ukraine.
 Odesa will become one of five Ukrainian cities to host the 39th European Basketball Championship in 2015.

 Athletes

 The cyclist and aviator Sergei Utochkin was one of the most famous natives of Odesa in the years before the Russian Revolution.
 Chess player Efim Geller was born in the city.
 Gymnast Tatiana Gutsu (known as "The Painted Bird of Odesa") brought home Ukraine's first Olympic gold medal as an independent nation when she outscored the USA's Shannon Miller in the women's all-around event at 1992 Summer Olympics in Barcelona, Spain.

 Figure skaters Oksana Grishuk and Evgeny Platov won the 1994 and 1998 Olympic gold medals as well as the 1994, 1995, 1996, and 1997 World Championships in ice dance.
 Both were born and raised in the city, though they skated at first for the Soviet Union, in the Unified Team, the Commonwealth of Independent States, and then Russia.
-Hennadiy Avdyeyenko won a 1988 Olympic gold medal in thehigh jump, setting an Olympic record at 2.38 m.
+Hennadiy Avdyeyenko won a 1988 Olympic gold medal in the high jump, setting an Olympic record at 2.38 m.